Mel Tormé: Resurgence

 The resurgence of vocal jazz in the 1970s resulted in a successful period for Tormé.
 His live performances restored his reputation as a jazz singer.
 He performed as often as 200 times a year in venues all over the world.
 In 1976, he won an Edison Award (the Dutch equivalent of the Grammy) for best male singer, and a DownBeat award for best male jazz singer.
 For several years, his appearances at Michael's Pub on the Upper East Side would unofficially open New York's fall cabaret season.

 During the 1980s and 1990s he performed often with George Shearing, recording six albums together for Concord Records.
 About this period Shearing wrote:

 It is impossible to imagine a more compatible musical partner...
 I humbly put forth that Mel and I had the best musical marriage in many a year.
 We literally breathed together during our countless performances.
 As Mel put it, we were two bodies of one musical mind.

 He reunited with Marty Paich for a tour and the albums Mel Tormé and the Marty Paich Dektette – In Concert Tokyo and Mel Tormé and the Marty Paich Dektette – Reunion.
 He performed with Rob McConnell's big band and recorded Mel Tormé, Rob McConnell and the Boss Brass.
 In 1995 he toured with Ken Peplowski.
-For much of the later period of his career, Mel's trio was composed of John Colianni, piano; John Leitham, bass; and Donny Osborne, drums.
+For much of the later period of his career, Mel's trio consisted of John Colianni, piano; John Leitham, bass; and Donny Osborne, drums.
 With this group, Tormé recorded six albums and toured internationally.
 In some instances, Mel and this group were joined by Doc Severinsen and his Orchestra, Maureen McGovern, and Cleo Laine/John Dankworth.
 Guest conductors on symphonic gigs included Bob Krogstad and Keith Lockhart.